- Agronomic: grass (misc. perennial)

 - Soil Management: organic matter, soil analysis

-This research was conducted to
+This research will be conducted to

 ii.
 Assess for differences in the contribution of above- and below-ground components under the 3 distinct management systems by quantifying the above- and below-ground biomass.
+This will provide needed knowledge on mechanism of C sequestration under each management system based on significant shifts in the allocation of biomass as management intensity increases.